These Curried Coconut Tofu Wraps are a little bit magic.

-- 1 14-ounce block of extra firm tofu.
-Place the tofu in a colander swaddled in paper towels and with a heavy weight on top and set aside to drain about 30 minutes.
-Slice horizontally into nine slices.
+- 14 oz extra firm tofu.
+(Place the tofu block in a colander swaddled in paper towels and with a heavy weight on top and set aside to drain about 30 minutes.
+Slice horizontally into nine slices.)

-- 1 tsp curry powder, can substitute with sambar powder or even garam masala
+- 1 teaspoon curry powder (can substitute with sambar powder or even garam masala)

 - Salt to taste

 - 2 tablespoon cilantro (finely chopped)